-Analyse the information that the different method and understand their advantages and limitations.
-A2 A3 C8 C12 C20 D3 D4 D7 D8 D9 D14 Predict the basic features of a given spectrum for r a particular compound.
-A2 A3 C4 C8 C12 C20 D3 D4 D7 D9 D14 Design the rational process to obtain key structure A2 A3 C4 C8 C24 D3 D4 D7 D9 D13 D14 Determine the molecular structure of a simple codata (IR, UV, MS, NMR, etc.). empound from the analysis of its spectroscopic A2 A3 A4 C4 C8 C12 C19 C20 D1 D3 D4 D5 D7 D9 D12 D14 D16 Understand the information provided by the diffe rent methods of X-ray diffraction.
+Analyse the information that the different metho and understand their advantages and limitations A2 A3 C8 C12 C20 D3 D4 D7 D8 D9 D14 Predict the basic features of a given spectrum fo r a particular compound.
+A2 A3 C4 C8 C12 C20 D3 D4 D7 D9 D14 Design the rational process to obtain key structu ral information of a chemical compound.
+A2 A3 C4 C8 C24 D3 D4 D7 D9 D13 D14 Determine the molecular structure of a simple codata (IR, UV, MS, NMR, etc.). ompound from the analysis of its spectroscopic A2 A3 A4 C4 C8 C12 C19 C20 D1 D3 D4 D5 D7 D9 D12 D14 D16 Understand the information provided by the diffe erent methods of X-ray diffraction.
 A2 A3 C4 C12 D3 D4 D9 D13 D14 D15 D16 Observe the presence of defects and disorder in solids.
-A1 C4 Combonto Contents Topic Chapter 1.
+A1 C4 Contents Topic Chapter 1.
 Obtaining general data of a chemical compound.
 Combustion Analysis: empirical formula.
 Qualitative analysis.
 Point and space symmetry Optical Properties.
 Chapter 2.
 Electronic and photoelectronic spectroscopy.
 Determination of the chromophore groups.
 Effect of conjugation.
 Study of the valence shell MOs.
 Chapter 3.
-Structural determination of crystalline samples.
-Applications and limitations of the difractometr determination.
-Three-dimensional determination of the molecu Defects and disorders in crystalline solids. - structural Chapter 4.
-Vibrational Spectroscopy.
-Determination of the presence of characteristic Other applications in structural determination. functi onal grou ıps.
-Chapter 5.
-Mass Spectrometry.
-Determination of the molecular mass.
-Ionisation techniques.
-Detection methods.
-Fragmentation reactions.
-Isotopic patterns.
-Interpretation of the mass spectra.
-Chapter 6.
+Structural determination of crystalline samples. ystalline Applications and limitations of the difractometric techniques in structu determination.
+Three-dimensional determination of the molecular structure.
+Defects and disorders in crystalline solids. n structural Chapter 4.
 NMR Spectroscopy.
-Monodimensional experiments.
-Structural information from the chemical shift.
-Double irradiation experiments
+Monodimensional experiments of 1H and 13C Structural information from the chemical shift.
+Dynamic NMR: equilibria in solution.
+Two-dimensional experiments.
+Homo- and Heteronuclear Correlation spectrosc сору.
+Chanter 5 Vibrational Spectroscopy Determination of the presence of characteristic onal arou ınc

 Planning

 Class hours Hours outside the classroom Total hours

 Master Session 13 26 39

+Troubleshooting and / or exercises 24 48 72